mpdf/mpdf.github.io/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Issue
+name: mPDF documentation Issue
-about: Create a general Issue
+about: Create an Issue about mPDF documentation.
+Use mpdf/mpdf for code Issues/QA
 title: ''
 labels: ''
 assignees: ''